Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Abstract

 \section{Abstract}

-As the integration of artificial intelligence technology with the medical field deepens, medication recommendation, as a crucial subfield, demonstrates significant potential value.
+As the integration of artificial intelligence technology with the medical field deepens, medication recommendation, as an important subfield, demonstrates immense potential value.
 Medication recommendation combines patient medical history with biomedical knowledge to assist doctors in determining medication combinations more accurately and safely.
-Existing approaches based on molecular knowledge overlook the atomic geometric structure of molecules, failing to capture the high-dimensional characteristics and intrinsic physical properties of medications, leading to structural confusion and the inability to extract useful substructures from individual patient visits.
-To address these limitations, we propose BiMoRec, which overcomes the inherent lack of molecular essential information in 2D molecular structures by incorporating 3D molecular structures and atomic properties.
-To retain the fast response required of recommendation systems, BiMoRec maximizes the mutual information between the two molecular modalities through bimodal graph contrastive learning, achieving the integration of 2D and 3D molecular graphs, and finally distills substructures through interaction with single patient visits.
-Specifically, we use deep learning networks to construct a pre-training method to obtain representations of 2D and 3D molecular structures and substructures, and we use contrastive learning to derive mutual information.
-Subsequently, we generate fused molecular representations through a trained GNN module, re-determining the relevance of substructure representations in conjunction with the patient's clinical history information.
-Finally, we generate the final medication combination based on the extracted substructure sequences.
+Existing works based on molecular knowledge neglect the 3D geometric structure of molecules and fail to learn the high-dimensional information of medications, leading to structural confusion.
+Additionally, it does not extract key substructures from a single patient visit, resulting in the failure to identify medication molecules suitable for the current patient visit.
+To address the above limitations, we propose a bimodal molecular recommendation framework named BiMoRec, which introduces 3D molecular structures to obtain atomic 3D coordinates and edge indices, overcoming the inherent lack of high-dimensional molecular information in 2D molecular structures.
+To retain the fast training and prediction efficiency of the recommendation system, we use bimodal graph contrastive pretraining to maximize the mutual information between the two molecular modalities, achieving the fusion of 2D and 3D molecular graphs.
+Additionally, we designed a molecular multi-step enhancement mechanism to re-calibrate the molecular weights.
+Specifically, we employ a pre-training method that captures both 2D and 3D molecular structure representations, along with substructure representations, and leverages contrastive learning to extract mutual information.
+We then use the pre-trained encoder to generate molecular representations, enhancing them through a three-step process: intra-visit, molecular per-visit, and latest-visit.
+Finally, we apply temporal information aggregation to generate the final medication combinations.
 Our implementation on the MIMIC-III and MIMIC-IV datasets demonstrates that our method achieves state-of-the-art performance.
-Compared to the next best baseline, our model improves accuracy by 1.8\% while maintaining the same level of DDI as the baseline.
-Our source code is publicly available at: https://github.com/guangyunms/BiMoRec.
+Compared to the second-best baseline, our model improves accuracy by 0.61\%, while maintaining the same level of DDI and model efficiency.
+Our source code is publicly available at: \href{https://github.com/guangyunms/BiMoRec}{https://github.com/guangyunms/BiMoRec}.